 McLeod Addictive Disease Center is a Charlotte-based non-profit working since 1969 to provide quality behavioral health services to adults over the age of 18.
-Founded by a Charlotte pediatrician, we currently serve an average of 3,900 patients daily who have a primary diagnosis of substance use disorder in 9 locations across Piedmont and Western North Carolina.
+We currently serve an average of 3,900 patients daily who have a primary diagnosis of substance use disorder in 9 locations across Piedmont and Western North Carolina.
 Our programs are designed to treat the individual who is struggling; not just the disease of addiction.

 “Life takes lots of turns – we’re here to help.”

 Join Our Mailing List

 Subscribe for the latest news, updates and encouragement from McLeod Center.